Kang-geophysics/nvim-starter-pack/README.md

     But I recommend installing as a tff **for all users**. [(Nerd Fonts)](https://www.nerdfonts.com/)
 - LSP like pyright are available through npm.
 On Windows, you can do this by installing the Node.js program.
 This can be installed via the following link
     [Download Node.js](https://nodejs.org/en/download/prebuilt-installer).
 You can install it through the Package Manager like windget, fnm, Brew or directly using a pre-built installer.
-- For python, I recommend installing pyright, pylsp, isort, black and mypy through Mason.
+- For python, I recommend installing `pyright` and `ruff` through Mason.

 ## Review
 - Same behavior as `VIM`